adamadanandy/cquadpack/README.md

 If you have access to the QUADPACK documentation, you will be able to match files in this directory to the original FORTRAN files.

-### TEST PROGRAMS

-Some test programs which exercise most of the *CQUADPACK* routines are included.
-They are in the directore: **test/**.

-If you plan to use *CQUADPACK* for more than one application, it would be better to compile all the source files into a library, and just add the library to your project.

-### MISCELLANEOUS APPLICATIONS

-These include a programs to compute elliptic integrals and demonstrate double integrals.

 ## CAVEATS